jhudsl/tidyversecourse/docs/05-prediction.md

 # head(wf_fitted_values)
 ```

-Nice, now we can see what the orginal value for `Sepal.Length` right next to the predicted `.fitted` value, as well as standard errors and other metrics for each value.
+Nice, now we can see what the original value for `Sepal.Length` right next to the predicted `.fitted` value, as well as standard errors and other metrics for each value.

 Now we can use the `rmse()` function of the `yardstick` package to compare the `truth`, which is the `Sepal.Length` variable, to the predicted or estimate variable which in the previous output is called `.fitted`.